icirellik/glowforge-material-manager/README.md

 * Bitmap Engrave Settings
 * CSV export

+# Force Update

+The extension will update automatically.
+However, it can take several hours for that to happen on its own.
+To force a plugin to update:

+* browse to chrome://extensions
+* toggle 'Developer mode'
+* click the 'Update extensions now' button

 # Development

 This chrome extension is a basic React application with no frills.
 The project